Portfolio size: | £43.2 million |

 Charges

 A summary of the main charges and savings is shown below.
-The investment may have additional charges and expenses.
-Please see the fees document for more details.
+The investment may have additional charges and expenses: Please see the provider documents for more details.
 If you would like a full breakdown or a personal illustration, please let us know.

 All fees and charges are stated exclusive of VAT, which may be applicable in some cases.